bini1995/invoice-uploader-ai/README.md

 - CSV import/export for invoices and vendors
 - See a clean display of parsed invoices
 - Get validation feedback for bad rows
-- AI-generated summaries of common CSV issues (via OpenAI)
+- AI-generated summaries of common CSV issues (via OpenRouter)
 - AI-generated summaries of common CSV issues with "Possible Fixes" and "Warnings"
-- Query invoices using natural language (via OpenAI)
+- Query invoices using natural language (via OpenRouter)
 - Natural language chart queries show spending trends instantly
 - AI-powered invoice quality scores with tips
 - AI-driven invoice explanations and anomaly spotting for any invoice